Ozone Sauna Buyers Guide & FAQ

 Over the last few years we have had many people contacting us confused about which sauna is best for them.
 Some people lost money by buying the wrong product, others had negative health consequences as the sauna they purchased didn’t deliver on it’s (often misguided) intended health benefits.

-This page will serve as a guide and a Frequently Asked Questions info sheet, not just information about Ozone Saunas (commonly referred to as ozone pods, ozone capsules, ozone cabinets, ozone steam sauna, ozone steam spa/bath, ozone therapy machines etc), but also on other types of saunas.
+We created this guide as a tool and info sheet, not just information about Ozone Saunas (commonly referred to as ozone pods, ozone capsules, ozone cabinets, ozone steam sauna, HOCATT, ozone steam spa/bath, ozone therapy machines etc), but also on other types of saunas.

 Would you like to display this infographic on your website?